Reducing the Impact of Natural Disasters by using Satcoms in the Philippines

 Reducing the Impact of Natural Disasters by using Satcoms

-Inmarsat, Satellite Application Catapult, Telecom Sans Frontières (TSF), TD International, Devex, CPRM, Marlink
+Inmarsat, Satellite Application Catapult, Telecom Sans Frontières (TSF), TD International, Devex, CPRM, IEC

 The Philippines suffers over 20 cyclones annually, as well as frequent volcanic eruptions and earthquakes.
 It is highly experienced at responding to rapid onset disasters, but resource constraints, infrastructure fragility, and the country’s geography means that the human and economic cost remains high, whilst the government’s reach is limited.
 A key lesson from Typhoon Yolanda in 2013 was the ineffective deployment of crisis communications.
 This project transforms disaster responses by: